garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/database.md

 A [[COMPSCI235 - Software Development Methodologies/database|database]] is an organized collection of inter-related data that models some aspect of the real-world

-#### Why databases?
+## Why databases?
-- Store our data in flat files
+- Store our data in "flat files"
-- Read & Writes to flat files are non-trivial
+- Read & Writes to "flat files" are non-trivial
 	- We need to parse the files each time we want to read/update records
 		- you also need to know the structure of the file
 		- parse the whole file, where you need to bring the entire file to memory - make changes & write back to file